Frequently Asked Questions

 response to the client, including a generic error message and the specific error fromsendSms

 middleware is added after all routes.
-This acts as a global error handler for any errors that weren't caught by specific route handlers (though our/send-sms
+This acts as a global error handler for any errors that weren't caught by specific route handlers.
+It's good practice for catching unexpected issues.5.
+Error Handling and Logging Best Practices for SMS APIs

 sendSms